 Tremendous thanks to everyone who helped make the first AZT Rainwater Collector a success, including the Tonto National Forest; the Town of Superior’s Mayor Besich and Council Member Bruce Armitage; and all of the volunteers who helped install the rainwater collector under very challenging conditions.

-The project was funded by a Restoration and Resilience Grant from the National Environmental Education Foundation (NEEF) and Freeport-McMoRan Foundation.
+The pilot project was funded by a Restoration and Resilience Grant from the National Environmental Education Foundation (NEEF) and Freeport-McMoRan Foundation.

 The second collector was funded by a grant from the Secure Rural Schools Act Title II Funds through the Resource Advisory Council (RAC) and USDA Forest Service.